 Meanwhile QQ was enjoying a strong “network effect”—people kept joining because that’s where other people were—with almost no competition.
 By mid-2001, in the aftermath of the dot-com bubble, QQ had racked up 100 million registered users and was adding 500,000 new ones daily, according to author Wu Xiaobo’s authorized history of the company.
 The QQ account became the “first step” to using China’s internet, the online alias that you can’t not have.

+While Tencent and other Chinese internet companies offered their own email services, email still had to compete fiercely with chat for attention.
 As the network spread, businesses started opening their own QQ accounts.
 So says that even corporate professionals in big cities would often list a QQ number along with an email address on their business card.
 “Some people just used the QQ and forgot about the email part of it,” she says.

 These early habits made China well-poised to leapfrog email entirely once smartphones emerged.
 Data from the state-backed think-tank China Internet Network Information Center (CNNIC) shows the rise in China’s internet penetration correlates almost perfectly (link in Chinese, .pdf) with mobile phone adoption, and that most connectivity originates on the phone.